ashishfull/design-patterns/com.ashishrai.design_patterns/src/main/java/com/ashishrai/design_patterns/behavioral/mediator/README.md

 CargoPlane C sending message: Requesting permission to take off.
 PassengerPlane A received message: Requesting permission to take off.
 PassengerPlane B received message: Requesting permission to take off.

+# Benefits of Mediator Design Pattern:
+## Reduced Complexity: Centralizes communication.
+## Improved Maintainability: Aircraft don't need to know about each other, reducing the dependencies.
+## Flexibility: New aircraft can be added without modifying other components.